nvi-inc/fs-vgos/fs-vgos.md

 Check RDBE Monitor
 ------------------

-Check the display for reasonable values periodically:
+Check the display for reasonable values periodically, note some fields alternater between IF0 and IF1 every second:

 1. DOT ticking and correct time

-2. VDIF epoches for all RDBEs agree
+2. VDIF epoches for all RDBEs agree, if there is any disagreement some will be in inverse video

-> NA for old server
+> For old server, not applicable.

-3. DOT2GPS value small (a few µseconds) and stable (varies by 0.1 µseconds or less)
+3. DOT2GPS value small (±a few µseconds) and stable (varies by 0.1 µseconds or less)

-4. While recording RMS values are close to 32 for old server and 20 for the new server, sometime RFI can cause the value to be off, but it should always be between 10 and 40 (note that the display switches between IF0 and IF1 every second).
+4. While *recording* RMS values are close to 20 for the new server, sometime RFI can cause the value to be off, but it should always be between 10 and 40 during recording.
+If valeus are outside the nominal ragnget they will be shown in inverse video.

+> For the old server, RMS values close to 32 and inverse video is not used.

 5. Tsys IF0 and IF1 about 50-100 (may lower at Wf due to use of a preliminary cal value), may be jumping a bit

-6. Phase-cal amplitude about 10-100, phase stable to within a few degrees (note the display switches between IF0 and IF1 every second)
+6. Phase-cal amplitude about 10-100, phase stable to within a few degrees.

 Post experiment
 ===============